Cooling - How it works

 Old thinking used to be that more coolant is the way to go, hence the appearance many moons ago of the special four-core radiator.
 It certainly helped, giving about 23% more cooling capability over the standard item.
 But technology moves on a-pace, and the ‘more coolant’ theory soon bit the dust.
 The latest breed of radiators only have two cores, but a vastly superior core and fin arrangement, giving around 37% more cooling capability than standard.
 In fact this type of radiator has been sufficient to cool engines fitted with turbos and having outputs of around 160 bhp.
 Fitting one of these to any normally aspirated A-series should kill the problem dead.
 After all, it is better to have too much cooling than too little - you can always blank some off, or fit a different thermostat.
 A bonus here is that it actually weighs less than the standard set-up, every little saving in weight helps - especially when racing.
 If it were for any kind of racing in the dirt, I would not fit the two-core radiator.
 Its gills are easily damaged and clogged by clods of mud.
 Use the four-core.

 Back to thermostats for a moment.
-It is common practice to remove this and fit a blanking sleeve in a bid to improve cooling.
-If this is done, you must blank off the by-pass hose, otherwise stagnant areas of water will occur causing the dreaded hot-spots.
-However, the danger with fitting a blanking sleeve is that the engine may not reach proper operating temperatures, and this can be every bit as bad as running a little too hot.
-And the old style blanking sleeve (11G176) is not at all efficient.
+Historically it was common practice to remove this and fit a blanking sleeve in a bid to improve cooling.
+Blanking sleeves are wholly misunderstood by many - the blanking sleeve was produced as an easy and cheap way of blanking off the by-pass hose port in the cylinder head (seen as the rectangular port at the back of the thermostat well) because early cooling systems were just not able to cope with anything other than standard engines used on the road.
+It was believed to re-create the coolant poressure in the cylinder head when the thermostat was removed.
+Not so.
+The blanking sleeve is not at all efficient or efective, coolant flow through area is too great, the thermostat housing exit bore being the regulator there, and a bit on the large side for correct coolant pressure in the cylinder head.
+The by-pass hose is purely there to allow coolant flow from the cylinder head, down through the coolant pump and back in to the block until normal running (thermostat temperature rated opening) is achieved.
 I would strongly advise using a thermostat in ALL road cars, of at least 82 degrees to make sure the correct running temperatures are achieved.
 A blanking sleeve is not the answer to over-heating problems.
 I always run a thermostat in my race engines unless bound for foreign shores where high ambient temperatures are experienced.
+For race use, a blanking washer with a 9/16" or 5/8" hole in it works brilliantly.
 Many folk think that they have to fit a blanking sleeve if they are blanking off the by-pass hose.
 Not so.
-Blank off the troublesome by-pass hose then fit a thermostat that has had six or eight eighth-inch holes drilled around the periphery.
+Blank off the troublesome by-pass hose then fit a thermostat that has had six or eight eighth-inch/3,0mm holes drilled around the periphery.
 These holes allow coolant to circulate before the engine is up to temperature and the thermostat opens.

 Fitment of an auxiliary radiator will help if the two-core is not enough - say on a race or rally car.
 Use the matrix out of the heater box, and plumb this in going from the heater tap take-off, into the back fitting of the matrix, then out of the front fitting and into the bottom hose.
 Mount the matrix behind the grill for maximum benefit - around fifteen degrees temperature drop can be expected.
 If you pass the water coming out of the heater tap take-off down the front of the matrix first, you will be blowing hot air across the water going back out of the matrix and into the engine.
 It is important to know that not taking coolant out the heater tap take-off will increase the temperature that the number four cylinder runs at substantially due to reduced flow around that chamber.
 Some folk make the mistake of taking the coolant out of here and connecting it back to the bottom hose.
 This is putting un-cooled coolant straight back into the engine.
 If you do not want to run an auxiliary radiator or internal heater, plumb the hose from the heater take-off into the top hose.
 This is the least that should be done.